lucas-lb-rocha/Quarkus-social/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework and it is a result from [udemy course](https://www.udemy.com/course/aprenda-quarkus-e-desenvolva-apis-restful-poderosas-em-java/?couponCode=LEADERSALE24A).

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

+Link to the video with the application demonstration: https://youtu.be/hw22KtpEEgU.

 ## Running the application in dev mode